-Water plays a central role in most of the current challenges identified in the areas of Challenge 2 "Food Security, sustainable agriculture and forestry, marine and maritime and inland water research and the bioeconomy".
-Water is a cross-sectoral domain, as it remains central for several thematic areas, namely climate change, agriculture, food production and security, ecosystem sustainability and biodiversity, or urban area development.

-Water RDI development in the past 5-10 years (being a focus area in Horizon 2020 Work Programmes 2014-2015 and a priority in most Member States) has led to a significant development of the Water economic sector in Europe.
-Therefore, a stronger focus on the Inland Water Research aspect of the Societal Challenge 2 and not only as a "cross-cutting area" would be critical in order to ensure coherence, decrease the risk of fragmentation (across all the Societal Challenges) and maximise impacts.
+Water plays a central role in most of the current challenges identified in the areas of Challenge 5 'Climate action, environment, resource efficiency and raw materials'.
+Water is a cross sectoral domain, as it remains central for several thematic areas, namely climate change, agriculture, food production and security, ecosystem sustainability and biodiversity, or urban area development.
+Water Research, Development & Innovation (RDI) development in the past 5 -10 years (being a focus area in Horizon 2020 Work Programme 2014-2015 and a priority in most Member States) has led to a significant development of the Water economic sector in Europe.
+Therefore, a stronger focus on Water, as a Key Priority Area and not as a "cross-cutting area", would be critical in order to ensure coherence, decrease the risk of fragmentation (across all the Societal Challenges) and maximise impacts.